No. 8 Arizona pulls away to beat Northern Colorado 101-76 - WHIZ News

 Kountz played three seasons for Colorado, so he wasn’t intimidated in one of college basketball’s toughest road venues.
 The senior guard confidently fired up shots from all over, scoring 15 points midway through the first half to give the Bears a three-point lead.

+“He’s a really good player and got it going,” Lloyd said.
+“We went under a screen or two early on him and he banged in a 3, and said ‘Hey, this might be one of my last times to play a Pac-12 team’ and let it rip tonight.”

-Arizona appeared ready to run away with it after a 10-1 run, yet couldn’t shake Northern Colorado.
+Arizona appeared ready to run away with it after a 10-1 burst, yet couldn’t shake Northern Colorado.

 Kuntz dunked over two players for a three-point play and shot 9 of 11 before halftime.
 The Bears shot 17 of 30 in the first half.